 St. Andrew's is the largest church within both the Parish and Benefice and is part of a joint PCC with Watchfield and Bourton.
-There has been a church on the site of St. Andrew's for over 900 years and it is mentioned in the Doomsday Book.
 Described by Simon Jenkins as one of England's 1000 best churches, the existing building is mainly 17th century.
 It has one of the best rings of ten bells in the county, cared for and rung regularly by a very committed team of ringers, and popular with visiting bands.